 The Department of State is responsible for U.S. participation in international exhibitions.
 The Department’s Expo Unit in the Office of the Under Secretary for Public Diplomacy and Public Affairs, Office of Policy, Planning, and Resources, created in 2017, manages U.S. engagement with the , organizes U.S. participation at overseas Expos (also known as World’s Fairs), and mobilizes international support for U.S. candidacies to host Expos.
-The rejoined the BIE in 2017 following passage of bipartisan legislation (U.S. Wants to Compete for a World Expo Act) signed into law by President Trump (P.L.
+The rejoined the BIE in 2017 following passage of bipartisan legislation (U.S. Wants to Compete for a World Expo Act) signed into law by then-President Trump (P.L.
 115-32).

 Expos are an excellent, cost-effective platform to promote commercial and public diplomacy objectives reaching millions of people in-person and millions more through traditional and social media.